charliequin/small-javascript-problems/README.md

     Be careful when checking if a year is a leap year - it's a little bit fiddly!

-    You'll need to keep track of how many leap years you've found so far so that your program knows when to stop.
+    You should keep track of how many leap years you've found so far so that your program knows when to stop.

 </details>